schellenberg/computerscience20/docs/_sources/ConstrainedLanguage/TransitioningToText.rst.txt

 .. figure:: images/step0.png
    :align: center

 You should now see the robot, Reeborg, alone in an empty world.
-Unfortunately, Reeborg is a used robot, and so he is only capable of doing a few basic commands.
+Unfortunately, Reeborg is a used robot, and so it is only capable of doing a few basic commands.
 One thing Reeborg can do is move forward, as follows:

 .. figure:: images/move.png
    :align: center